pajenterprise/microsoft-qa-docs/microsoft-qa-docs/user-experience-guides/spam-management.md

 1. Click on the link to go to the content.
 1. Click on the gear icon next to the content piece that contains the spam (question, answer, feedback, comment).
 1. Click on *Delete*.
 As a moderator, you will see a label indicating the content is being deleted.
 Regular users will not see the deleted content though.
-1. Go back to the moderation page, Spam tab, and ban the user if necessary.
+1. Go back to the moderation page, Spam tab, and Suspend the user if necessary.

 > [!TIP]
-> Sandra to write guidelines to ban a user
+> Sandra to write guidelines to suspend a user

 > [!IMPORTANT]
 > In order to allow moderators to go over the reported spam, we have set a *Spam Queue Retention Period* of 3 days.
 So if the content is spam, you will see the content there for 3 days.
 Simply ignore it if you already did the steps above.